Injection pump: Construction

 For use on cars and light trucks, the rotary pump or distributor pump was developed.
 It uses a single injection cylinder driven from an axial cam plate, which injects into the individual fuel lines via a rotary distribution valve.
-Later incarnations such as the Bosch VE pump vary the injection timing with crankshaft speed to allow greater power at high crank speeds, and smoother, more economical running at slower revolution of crankshaft.
-Some VE variants have a pressure-based system that allows the injection volume to increase over normal to allow a turbocharger or supercharger equipped engine to develop more power under boost conditions.
+Later incarnations, such as the Bosch VE pump, vary the injection timing with crankshaft speed to allow greater power at high crank speeds, and smoother, more economical running at slower revolution of crankshaft.
+Some distributor injection pumps (or VE for Verteilereinspritz in German) variants have a pressure-based system that allows the injection volume to increase over normal to allow a turbocharger or supercharger equipped engine to develop more power under boost conditions.

 All injection pumps incorporate a governor to cut fuel supply if the crankshaft rpm endangers the engine - the heavy moving parts of diesel engines do not tolerate overspeeding well, and catastrophic damage can occur if they are over-revved.
 Poorly maintained and worn engines can consume their lubrication oil through worn out crankcase ventilation systems and 'run away', causing increasing engine speed until the engine destroys itself.
 This is because most diesel engines only regulate their speed by fuel supply control and most don't have a throttle valve to control air intake, other than those with EGR systems.

 New types

 Mechanical pumps are gradually being phased out in order to comply with international emissions directives, and to increase performance and economy.
 From the 1990s an intermediate stage between full electronic control were pumps that used electronic control units to control some of the functions of the rotary pump but were still mechanically timed and powered by the engine.
-The first generation four and five cylinder VW/Audi TDI engines pioneered these pumps before switching to Unit Injectors.
+The first generation four and five cylinder VW/Audi TDI engines pioneered these pumps before switching to unit injectors.
 These pumps were used to provide better injection control and refinement for car diesel engines as they changed from indirect injection to much more efficient but inherently less refined direct injection engines in the 1990s.
 The ECUs could even vary the damping of hydraulic engine mounts to aid refinement.
 BOSCH VP30 VP37 VP44 are example pumps.
 Since then there has been a widespread change to common rail diesel systems and electronic unit direct injection systems.
-These allow for higher pressures to be developed, and for much finer control of injection volumes, and multiple injection stages compared to mechanical systems.
+These allow higher pressures to be developed, much finer control of injection volumes, and multiple injection stages compared to mechanical systems.